SAP-samples/sme-partner-reference-application/Tutorials/72-Multi-Tenancy-Provisioning-Service-Broker.md

 ## Service Broker configuration in an subscriber BTP subaccount involves following steps:

+In general there are two approaches to create a service broker instance in the consumer subaccount: You can use the Cloud Foundry CLI or the BTP CLI.
+In our example here we use the CF CLI because using the BTP CLI would require additional steps to install BTP CLI and run the BTP commands.

 BTP Cockpit - consumer subaccount:

 1. Activate Cloud Foundry (without quota)